 Naptime is the best time.
 Isn’t it?
-But what happens when your toddler or preschooler drops their nap?
+But what happens when your toddler or preschooler drops their afternoon nap?
 Scream?
 Run for the hills?
 If the end of naptime is on the horizon, there is no need to panic.
-I am here to share the ultimate guide for quiet time for kids to help set everyone up for success.
-Yep.
-That downtime you almost lost will meet you soon on the couch.
+This is the guide for quiet time for kids to help set everyone up for success.
+Yes, that downtime you almost lost will meet you soon on the couch.
+And no, you don’t have to give up screen time or audiobooks.
+In this article, I will share how to start quiet time with your toddler and children of all ages.

-As parents, our days operate and function around our child’s naps.
-It’s a time when everyone gets a break.
-A recharge.
-You get solo time.
-You get time to check a few things off your list.
-You get time to drink your coffee.
-I didn’t realize how I took this built-in time for myself for granted.
+As parents, our days operate and function around our child’s nap.
+It’s a time when everyone gets a break—a recharge.
+Busy parents with young children need alone time!
+You get time to check a few things off your list, drink coffee, and mindlessly scroll.
+I didn’t realize how much I needed this quiet time until I almost lost it.

-But I sure got a wake-up call when my oldest decided to drop his naps.
-Suddenly, the day seemed to double in length, I got nothing done, and everyone was crabby.
+But I sure got a wake-up call when my oldest decided to drop his nap.
+Suddenly, the day seemed to double in length; I got nothing done, and everyone was crabby.

 I needed to figure out how to get my son to have downtime.
 Something to allow his mind and body to slow down so that I could recharge myself, just like the good ‘ol napping days.

 The answer is quite simple.
-But, how to actually do it may be the hard part and can feel intimidating.
+But knowing how to do it may be the hard part and can feel intimidating.
+As a mom with three kids, I am here to take the weight off your shoulders and offer a step-by-step guide on setting up quiet time for kids with unstructured play.

 What is quiet time?